razsteinmetz/go-ptn/README.md

 javascript.

 Extract all possible media information present in filenames.
-Multiple regex rules are applied on filename string each of which extracts correponding information from the filename.
+Multiple regex rules are applied on filename string each of which extracts corresponding information from the filename.
 If a regex rule matches, the corresponding part is removed from the filename.
 In the end, the remaining part is taken as the title of the content.

 ## Why?